Wedding Photography at Chelsea Old Town Hall/Register Office

 A Tasteful Refurbishment, Ideal for Photography

-The colour palette has been very well thought out too.
-The shades are very subtle and work well with photography and artificial lighting if required..
+The colour palette was very well thought out.
+The shades are very subtle and work well with photography and artificial lighting if required.

 A Great Location on the Trendy King’s Road, London

 Chelsea Old Town Hall is halfway down the long King’s Road, running between Sloane Square and Fulham in the west.
 It is in Chelsea’s vibrant beating heart.

 The registry office area is mainly urban, but a stone’s throw away is the splendid St Luke’s Church and gardens that are great for portraits after the ceremony (see the bottom of page).

 Chelsea Town Hall weddings are not only extremely fun but convenient too!

 On arrival, staff show guests the waiting area at the back, a throughway with the grand stairs and landing window – a fantastic opportunity for some stunning portrait shots.

 Sometimes, the couple joins the guests here and wait for their pre-wedding interview slots.
 Other couples prefer to remain separate, as is tradition.
 In this case, the groom generally waits with the guests, whilst the bride arrives a little later via Chelsea Manor Street’s side door.